oefirouz/network-art/README.md

 We then keep iterating until we have no subtours left.
 Keep in mind that past constraints must be kept in new iterations.

+## The Dual (size of the city)
+After the first iteration is solved in the primal problem, we use the subtours to add additional variables (Ys) to the dual problem.
+The additional variables....etc

 ## Resources
 http://www.math.uwaterloo.ca/tsp/methods/opt/zone.htm